MrWolfZ/ngrx-forms/docs/user-guide/form-controls.md

 #### Connecting to the DOM

 Control states are associated with a form element via the `NgrxFormControlDirective` (applied with `[ngrxFormControlState]="controlState"`).
 This directive is reponsible for keeping the view and the state in sync.
 When the state is changed the update is always immediately sync'ed to the view.
-Additionally the `id` of the HTML element is set to the ID of the form control.
+Additionally the `id` of the HTML element is set to the ID of the form control (except for `input[type=radio]` since there would be multiple elements with the same `id`, therefore for these elements the `name` property is set to the `id` of the form state).

 #### Status CSS Classes